Kofi Bediako Gershon Gbediame

-Gershon Kofi Bediako Gbediame is a Ghanaian politician and member of the Sixth Parliament of the Fourth Republic of Ghana representing the Nkwanta South Constituency in the Volta region of Ghana on the ticket of the National Democratic Congress.
+Kofi Bediako Gershon Gbediame is a Ghanaian politician and member of the Sixth Parliament of the Fourth Republic of Ghana representing the Nkwanta South Constituency in the Volta region of Ghana on the ticket of the National Democratic Congress.

 Early life and education

 Gbediame was born in Pusupu Ntruo in the Volta region.
 He attended University of Cape Coast where he obtained a bachelor's degree in Physics and a diploma in Education in 1979.

 Career

 Gbediame is an educationist.
 He was Senior Superintendent and tutor at Presbyterian Boys' Senior High at Legon.
 He became an MP in 1997.
 He was a Physics Teacher.
 He was the former Majority Chief Whip after replacing E. T. Mensah.

 Politics

 Gbediame is a member of the National Democratic Congress.
 He is in the 5th term of being a Member of Parliament.
 He won his parliamentary elections in 1997 by obtaining 13, 870 out of 36,819 valid vote cast.
-This was 37.67% of the total votes.
+This was equivalent to 37.67% of the total votes.
 He has been in parliament from 1997 to date.

 Gbediame was elected as Member of parliament for the Nkwanta South constituency in the 5th parliament of the 4th republic.

-He was elected on the ticket of the National Democratic Congress and obtained 18,171votes out of 31,479 total valid votes cast, equivalent to 57.72% of total valid votes cast.
+He was elected on the ticket of the National Democratic Congress and obtained 18,171 votes out of 31,479 total valid votes cast, equivalent to 57.72% of total valid votes cast.

 He was elected over Joseph Booker Yaw Denteh of the New Patriotic Party; and David Boamah Asomani, Oliver Ayivi and Okogye A K Joseph, three independent candidates.